kartoza/miniSASS/docs/src/administrator/django-admin.md

         - For expert-contributed observations, the `Valid` status is checked by default, assuming they are accurate.
         - For novice-contributed observations, the administrator must manually check the checkbox after validating the observation for correctness.

-    10. **Save**: Save the current record and then get redirected to the Django Admin Table/record list.
+    10. **Save:** Save the current record and then get redirected to the Django Admin Table/record list.

-    11. **Save and add another**: Save the current record and then be redirected to a new page to add a new record.
+    11. **Save and add another:** Save the current record and then be redirected to a new page to add a new record.

-    12. **Save and continue editing**: Save the current record while still showing the current record.
+    12. **Save and continue editing:** Save the current record while still showing the current record.

 5. **Filter:** Administrators can filter observations based on cleanliness status - dirty or clean.
 Click on the available filters to view observations specific to either clean or dirty status.